FHantke/brave-browser-wiki/Security-Audit.md

 - Sparkle (macOS)
 - Omaha (Windows)
 - Check with Jarv and Simon Hong for details.

+Installers and build signing:
+- Check with Jarv about build signing.

 Custom WebUI `about:` pages:
 - Newtab WebUI page (it currently does outgoing network requests to s3).
 Code exists at `brave/components/brave_new_tab_ui`.